 Most are caused by bacteria that normally live in the vagina or cervix spreading up into the upper organs; only about 25% are caused by sexually transmitted infections that can be identified such as chlamydia or gonorrhoea.

-There is no one single, reliable, diagnostic test that’s routinely and widely available - MRI scans are good at picking up the signs but are not available everywhere.
+There is no one single, reliable, diagnostic test that’s routinely and widely available.

 This is treated with a course of antibiotic tablets, sometimes together with one injection given in the clinic.

-You will be asked to take two antibiotics given for a course of treatment which is usually for two weeks - this is because there are often multiple bacteria involved.
+You will be asked to take 2 antibiotics given for a course of treatment which is usually for 2 weeks - this is because there are often multiple bacteria involved.

 The treatment must be completed even if you start to feel better and even if your tests come back clear.